RightsDocketRightsDocket

 What makes RightsDocket different from a timestamping service?

 Timestamping services prove when a file existed.
-RightsDocket combines timestamping (SHA-256 + RFC 3161) with claim preparation — the structured documentation that proves what is human-authored and generates filing-ready limitation-of-claim language.
+RightsDocket combines timestamping (SHA-256 + RFC 3161) with deterministic claim-language mapping — structured documentation that records what is human-authored and generates limitation-of-claim language when filing is part of the workflow.

 How much does it cost to prepare a USCO claim through RightsDocket?